Curtis-Wu/Equivariant-Graph-Transformer/README.md

 2) <b>Pre-Processing</b>: Additional pre-processing was executed including initial node embeddings by atom type, subtraction of self interaction energy from the total energy etc.
 3) <b>Data Packaging</b>: Organize the processed data into `torch_geometric.loader.DataLoader` to create a `train_loader`, which is then ready for the training process.
 4) <b>Training Setup</b>: Training function configured using parameters specified in the configuration file.
-5) <b>Normalization</b>: Normalize the target data (y-values) using training dataset statistics (mean and standard deviation), and record these values.
+5) <b>Normalization</b>: Scale the target data (y-values) with user specified scaling factor.
 6) <b>Logging and Output</b>: Set up a logging function, file writing, and TensorBoard writer for monitoring the training process.
 7) <b>Model Training</b>: Train the model batch-wise and save the model parameters with the lowest validation loss.
-For evaluation, the y-values are denormalized using the previously recorded standard deviation and mean.
+For evaluation, the y-values are re-scaled back using the scaling value.
 8) <b>Evaluation on Test Set</b>: Use the best-performing model to evaluate the test set and analyze the results.

 ### Parameter Details<a name="config"></a>